analogdevicesinc/maxim-ic-flow-tdc_test/README.md

 tdc_test provides three modes of operation:

-idle - no automated TDC command sequecing.
-This allows the user to issue individual TDC commands and immediately see the results. host - the host processor provides command timing via the 'sampling' command.
-This allows higher sampling rates that can be achived in event mode. event - uses the event processor inside the MAX35104 to perform TDC command sequencing
+<p>idle - no automated TDC command sequecing.
+This allows the user to issue individual TDC commands and immediately see the results.
+<p>host - the host processor provides command timing via the 'sampling' command.
+This allows higher sampling rates that can be achived in event mode.
+<p>event - uses the event processor inside the MAX35104 to perform TDC command sequencing

 The mode of operation can be selected with the 'mode' command.